 Not only do youth become engaged in their communities and become better informed citizens, they also learn valuable leadership skills and have the opportunity to create and implement civic awareness projects.

-Each of Georgia’s 159 counties is unique, which is why the Civic Affairs Foundation has created a flexible program that can be easily modified to accommodate the demographic, geographic, socioeconomic and financial diversity of the county offering a GCAPS program.
+Each of Georgia’s 159 counties is unique, which is why the Association County Commissioners of Georgia Civic Affairs Foundation has created a flexible program that can be easily modified to accommodate the demographic, geographic, socioeconomic and financial diversity of the county offering a GCAPS program.
 To date, various counties have sponsored the program.
 Youth ranging in age from 15 to 18 have engaged in government related activities in each of the counties.
 Pilot programs have "graduated" more than 200 students.
 Post-program evaluations show that 100% of the students agreed that their experience was rewarding and that they had a clear understanding of the role local and state government play.

 The Program Manager and the Advisory Committee assemble a selection committee.
 This committee is responsible for taking applications and selecting students to serve as delegates.
 Committee members are knowledgeable about the program, the needs of the community in terms of civic education, and the capabilities of the students who apply.